 The more lavish and wealthy neighbour of Pompeii, Herculaneum met the same fate during Mount Vesuvius’ eruption.
 Today it is one of the few places you can see the impressive architecture and splendour of the Roman Empire, with furniture, buildings and even food preserved by ash.

 3- Mount Vesuvius

 The maker of Pompeii and Herculaneum’s fame, Mount Vesuvius is the only volcano in Europe to have erupted in the last 100 years.
-Close to the bay of Naples and reigning supreme over the Italian coastline, Vesuvius’ summit is accessible to visitors providing glorious views of the surrounding landscape.
+Close to the bay of Naples and reigning supreme over the Italian coastline, discover the summit from your private yacht.

 4- Blue Grotto